Denmark–Germany border: Border controls

 In 2001, all border controls were removed based on the Schengen Agreement.

 In response to the Swedish border control due to the European migrant crisis, border checks were temporarily introduced starting January 4, 2016.
 Prime minister Lars Løkke Rasmussen cited fear of accumulation of illegal migrants in Copenhagen as one of the reasons for this decision.
 It was reported that the border controls at the German border cost the Danish tax payers 1.25 billion DKK (€167 million) from 2016 until mid-2019.
 They were never fully ended before the COVID-19 pandemic in early 2020, which caused renewed border closures throughout Europe.

+To pass the border, an approved travel document is needed.
+This is mainly a passport.
+But also a national identity card from the European Economic Area is acceptable, although Denmark does not issue such cards, so a passport is needed for Danes for crossing back into Denmark.

-Wild boar fence (Vildsvinehegn)
+Wild boar fence

 In January 2019, the Danish government began constructing a fence along the border to keep wild boar, which can carry African swine fever virus, from crossing into Denmark.
 The 1.5 m high, nearly 70 km long fence—spanning the entire land border—was completed in December 2019 at an estimated cost of 30.4 million Danish kroner.
 The fence has created some protests.
 In May 2019 a volleyball tournament was held over the fence as a publicity event which was given some media attention.
 After completion there was a decision to raise it by adding wires over it, because animals like deer have been killed after being injured because of jumping over the fence.